Nek5000/NekDoc/source/tutorials/multi_rans.rst

 .........................................

-Basics of the required setup routines for a NekNek simulation can be found in the :ref:`neknek` turorial, while for a RANS simulation in the :ref:`rans` tutorial.
+Basics of the required setup routines for a NekNek simulation can be found in the :ref:`neknek` turorial, while for a RANS simulation in the :ref:`tutorial_rans` tutorial.
 Although this section decribes all user routines required for a NekNek RANS simulation in detail, a comprehensive understanding of routines from these simpler cases is recommended before proceeding.

 Following headers are required at the beginning of ``.usr`` file for loading RANS related subroutines: